Ziyuli1121/Ziyuli1121.github.io/_pages/about.md

 My research focuses on physics-inspired and multimodal generative AI, with applications in computer vision, bioactivity reasoning, and more.

-Previously, I was fortunate to be advised by [Prof. Huimin Zhao](https://zhaogroup.web.illinois.edu/index.html) at UIUC and [Prof. Chi Zhang](https://icoz69.github.io/) at Westlake University.

 <details markdown="1">
 <summary>Hobbies</summary>
 <br>